Work > Portfolio

 I initially created this system to aid in my rapid prototyping workflow: sketching, wireframing, designing, and coding.
 Whereas other CSS frameworks attempt to cover a wide spectrum of design possibilities, I sought to focus only on grid design, but do so across multiple mediums.
 Read more here.

 While working as an information architect at Dell EMC, I designed composites as part of a sales pitch to AAFES.
-They are the exclusive retailer provider for the US military.
+They are the exclusive retail outlet for the US military.
 As the son of a retired pilot, it was fun to try my hand at copywriting in a military context.

 View the design concepts…